Wondering “what is a pallet jack”?

 And equipment dealerships often carry only particular manufacturers.

-For instance, Toyota, CLARK, Raymond, and Crown are some popular pallet jack manufacturers.
+For instance, Toyota, CLARK, Raymond, and Crown are popular pallet jack manufacturers.

 So, you’ll probably need to do a little googling to find the dealer closest to you who carries these lines.